What Is 0x?

 It also means that traders must execute transactions on the blockchain every time they want to manage their funds, whether that be for depositing funds into an exchange’s smart contract or placing, canceling, or filling an order.
 This costs gas, a fee paid in Ethereum to ensure that these transactions are processed on the blockchain by its miners.

-As you can see, between depositing, placing an order, executing a trade, and withdrawing, gas fees can add up quickly.
-Decentralized exchanges are great for their security benefits, but they lag behind their decentralized counterparts in both user operation costs and accessibility for this very reason.
+Between depositing, placing an order, executing a trade, and withdrawing, gas fees can add up quickly.
+Decentralized exchanges are great for their security benefits, but they lag behind their centralized counterparts in both user operation costs and accessibility for this very reason.

 This is where 0x comes in.
-The 0x protocol wants to improve decentralized exchanges by utilizing off-chain ordering relays in conjunction with on-chain settlements.
-Essentially, this allows users to broadcast an order off-chain to be filled by another user.
-Only value transfers are executed on-chain, leaving all other trading commands to off-chain procedures Thus, transactions are only run through the network when a trade is executed, allowing users to reduce the gas fees associated with trading operations.
+The 0x protocol improves decentralized exchanges by utilizing off-chain ordering relays in conjunction with on-chain settlements.
+Essentially, this allows you to broadcast an order off-chain that another user fills.
+Only value transfers are executed on-chain, leaving all other trading commands to off-chain procedures.
+Thus, transactions are only run through the network when a trade is executed, allowing users to reduce the gas fees associated with trading operations.

 When trades are processed through a relayer, they are known as Broadcast Orders.
 Broadcast orders allow for anyone to submit an order to the network, and in turn, they also allow for anyone to intercept these orders and fill them.

 0x also accommodates Point-to-Point Orders, which are orders transmitted by makers with a specific taker in mind.
 These orders allow two users to directly transfer funds through a variety of messaging mediums, including email, Facebook messenger, and more.
 When a maker address sends an order relay this way, only the specified taker address can fulfill it, protecting funds from being hijacked by malicious third parties.